-The DCAT 9 is the powerful entry level model for the weight-based measurement of surface and interfacial tension and the density of liquids and solids.
-In order to measure temperature dependent properties the DCAT 9T features an integrated digital thermometer and a liquid temperature control unit TV 70.
+The DCAT 8 and DCAT 9 are powerful entry level models for the weight-based measurement of surface and interfacial tension and the density of liquids and solids.
+In order to measure temperature dependent properties the DCAT 8T and DCAT 9T feature an integrated digital thermometer and a liquid temperature control unit TV 70.

 The DCATSoftware is available in various independently usable modules.
-The available software modules for the DCAT 9 & DCAT 9T are:
+The available software modules for the DCAT 8/9 are:

 Learn more about the DCATS modules.

-Due to the modular product design the DCAT 9 / 9T can be combined with a multitude of options of the versatile DCAT accessories range.
+Due to the modular product design the DCAT 8/9 can be combined with a multitude of options of the versatile DCAT accessories range.
 Learn more about the available accessories.

 Determination of the surface tension using a DCAT 9 with Wilhelmy plate PT 11

 DCAT 9T with liquid temperature control unit TV 70

 The DCAT 15 enables additional measuring methods and hence can be used to determine dynamic contact angles, the surface energy of solids or sedimentation and penetration properties.
 In addition the DCAT 15 can be extended with a liquid dosing unit LDU 25 and can thus create sequential concentration series of, for example, surfactant solutions.
 Without manual user intervention the critical micelle concentration (CMC) can be determined software controlled in a series of experiments.